 South Lakeland Further Electoral Review

-- SLDC should be represented by 51 councillors, the same number as there is now
+- SLDC should be represented by 51 councillors, the same number as there were before

-- South Lakeland should have 18 wards, 27 fewer than at present
+- South Lakeland should have 18 wards, 27 fewer than there were before

 - SLDC should be made up of 51 councillors serving 18 wards representing three two-councillor wards and 15 three-councillor wards.
 As we continued to elect in thirds, we were required to have as many three member wards as possible.
 Geography, community identity and other criteria were taken into consideration when drawing up the new wards

 - the boundaries of all but one wards should change.
 Sedbergh & Kirkby Lonsdale (which was already a three-councillor ward before the review) did not change